dnsimple/dnsimple-support/content/articles/drop-catching.markdown

 ## Why don't you allow drop catching?

-Our upstream domain registration provider limits the number of checks we are allowed to execute.
-If you attempt to engage in drop catching, this will impact all of our customers.
+Our upstream domain registration providers limit the number of checks we're allowed to execute.
+Attempts to engage in drop catching impact all our customers.

 ## What happens if I try to drop catch?